TomasKulhanek/stezka-cesov-veseli/README.md

 - `index.md` (your new home page)
 - `README.md` (information for those who access your site repo on GitHub)

+on local installation test it by
+- `bundle exec jekyll serve` - then on localhost:4000 will be the web site rendered

 ## Changing the version of the theme and/or Jekyll

 Simply edit the relevant line(s) in the `Gemfile`.